konflux-ci/community-catalog/tasks/update-internal-services/README.md

-# update-manager-image-in-git
+# update-internal-services

-Updates the image line in the manager yaml files in the internal-services component directories.
+Creates a PR to update the internal-services resources from the sha of the internal-services repo and bump the image lines in the manager yaml files to the specified version.

 ## Parameters